-It comprises some top of the line features which includes high-density EPS foam, improvised technology shell.
+It comprises some top-of-the-line features which include high-density EPS foam, and improvised technology shell.
 This is one of the most aggressive styles that seems cool and appealing.

 This helmet meets the standard of DH certification that ensures its safety.
 It uses the unique kind of technology of ABS shell for injection molding that tends to provide increased security to the rider.
 The drop-down rims in front and around the ears offer exceptional comfort and air crossing.

-Though it lacks in MIPS and retention cradle but the dual density EPS soaks up all the angled impacts pretty well.
+Though it lacks a MIPS and retention cradle the dual density EPS soaks up all the angled impacts pretty well.
 While you will see the pretty decent airflow over the head.
-The helmet construction is inspired by podium proven rampage pro carbon.
+The helmet construction is inspired by podium-proven rampage pro carbon.

-The front mesh vent screen is wider enough to fit your goggles plus provide you super ventilation and airflow.
-Not only this, it also prevents you from dirt and debris.
+The front mesh vent screen is wider enough to fit your goggles plus provides you super ventilation and airflow.
+Not only this, but it also prevents you from dirt and debris.

 - Great helmet for the money

 4. Troy Lee Designs Stage – Best MTB Downhill Helmet